 The other methods of testing are;

-● Saliva Tests- this method can only detect THC up to 24 hours after use.
+● Saliva Drug Test- Conducted on oral fluid, this method can only detect THC up to 24 hours after use.

-● Hair Tests- this is an uncommon method, however, it can produce a positive test for up to 90 days after exposure.
+● Hair Drug Test- Conducted on a hair follicle, this is an uncommon method, however, it can produce a positive test for up to 90 days after exposure.

-● Blood Tests- not often used as it has a small window of time to detect THC, usually only three-to-four hours after use, while THC is still in the bloodstream.
+● Blood Drug Test- not often used as it has a small window of time to detect THC, usually only three-to-four hours after use, while THC is still in the bloodstream.